The Russia affair in the Swiss secret service: 'This is espionage'

 Maj-Britt Horlacher, Conradin Zellweger (authors), Nadine Woodtli (production), Nina Blaser (project management), Ulrich Krüger (storytelling desk), Ida Künzle (illustrations).

-This article was originally published in GermanExternal link by SRF Investivativ.
+This article was originally published in GermanExternal link by SRF Investigativ.

 Translated from German by DeepL/ts/ac